Pre-Service Firefighter Education and Training

 - Should students experience personal injury of any kind, this must be reported immediately to the Responsible Faculty.
 The site will provide first-aid that may be necessary, including arranging for transportation to emergency medical services if required.
 The Responsible Faculty will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
 Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a Letter of Authorization to Represent Placement Employer and a Work/Education Placement Agreement Form.

-C. Reporting of Student Involvement in Situations of Possible Injury to Clients during a Practicum Experience or Student Damage to Facility Property
+C. Reporting of Student Involvement in Situations of Possible Injury to Clients during an Off-Site Experience or Student Damage to Facility Property

 Fire Service Work Integrated Learning/Off Campus Policies